The Asheville Bachelorette Weekend Itinerary

 Two options depending on how early you're moving.
 Hole Donuts if you want something quick and unforgettable — every donut is cooked to order and they are worth the wait.
 All Day Darling in the Montford neighborhood if you want a full sit-down moment without the usual downtown wait — counter-service, great coffee, Michelin recommended in 2025.

 Before you leave, stop at Roman's Deli to pack sandwiches for the trail.
-This locally-owned deli sources from local farms and makes everything from scratch.
+This locally-owned deli sources ingredients from local farms and makes everything from scratch.
 Pack a cooler — you'll be glad you did.

 Mid-Morning to Afternoon: Pisgah National Forest